 5. Make Strategic IT Security Investments

 Having a plan in place now will prevent issues from arising when the worst-case scenario unfolds.
-Our free disaster preparedness checklist is a good place to start.
+Our is a good place to start.
 It walks you through questions designed to help you pinpoint what needs to be done before, during and after an incident.

 As you create your plan, consult an IT security expert.
-He or she will work with you to customize a plan and can check that security tools have been properly configured, data backups work and no gaps exist in your security strategy.
+They will work with you to customize a plan and can check that security tools have been properly configured, data backups work, and no gaps exist in your security strategy.

-How a Managed Modern Workplace Prepares You for Disaster
+How a Managed Services Provider Prepares You for Disaster

-At Nortec, we view each of the actions outlined above as critical for a business’s success which is why each is baked into our managed modern workplace.
+At Nortec, we view each of the actions outlined above as critical for a business’ success, which is why each is baked into our managed modern workplace.
 This flat-rate, comprehensive business solution also includes other services like:

 - Unlimited remote support